2022-23 Columbia Transfer Acceptance Rate, Requirements, and Application Deadline

 Main Transfer Essay

-Please note: While the Coalition Essay in the Application Profile is not required for a complete transfer application, applicants will be asked to upload a 400-600 word essay on the Columbia Supplement to the Coalition Application responding to the following prompt in the Uploads section of the application:
+Please note: While the Coalition Essay in the Application Profile is not required for a complete transfer application, applicants will be asked to upload a 400-600 word essay on the Columbia Supplement to the Coalition Application responding to the following prompt:

 Please explain why you are interested in transferring from your current institution.
 (The personal essay does not need to be specific to Columbia, but it should inform the committee why you wish to leave your current institution.)